avramandrei/OpenNIG/README.md

 ### Data downloading

 OpenNNG offers a veriety of databases that can be downloaded with the `download.py` script.
-Click [here]() to see the available databases.
+[Here]() is a list of the available databases.

 ```
 python3 download [database]